ismailatkurt/OldiesButGoldiesApp/README.md

 docker-compose up --build
 ```
 That is supposed to take a couple of minutes.
 Once it is finalized, open your browser and go to http://localhost

+### Documentation
+Swagger UI can be found under http://localhost/documentation